– updated

 Moby Dick (Herman Melville 1851)

-A colorful blue adventure from a real time gone by, for charming and less so sailship whale-hunting romanticism, of the then last human dangerous naive conquest of sea and the admired mightiest animal of an ecosystem, for greed and Ahab’s unrightful vindictive hunt of the fierce Moby Dick.
+An amazing colorful blue adventure of greed in a time gone by, to timelessness.
+Charming – and less so – sailship whale-hunting romanticism, of the then last human dangerous naive conquest, of the sea and the admired mightiest animal of an ecosystem, for greed and Ahab’s unrightful vindictive hunt of the fierce Moby Dick.
 Moby Dick art by Sergey Shikin

 Child of God (Cormac McCarthy 1973)

-Based on the real events of a murder case in the first half of the 1900s, Child of God paints the image of a poor outcast, lack of societal sympathy and his reaction and roaming above and below the ground.
+Based on the real events of a murder case in the first half of the 1900s, Child of God paints the image of a poor outcast, lack of societal sympathy and perhaps somewhat of a reaction, his roaming above and below the ground.
 Child of God cover art by Ian Westwater (behance.net)

 Minor Detail (Adania Shibli 2017)